1ncipient/CockroachDB-DeepDive/branch-naming-conventions.md

 Prefix refactors to existing code with **refactor/what-was-refactored**.

+Prefix documentation changes to the codebase with **docs/relevant-doc**.

 1. Open an issue and refer to the CockroachDB-DeepDive project under 'Projects'.
 This is to keep project tracking consistent.
 You can find the project under [here](https://github.com/1ncipient?tab=projects)
 2. Fork the Project
 3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)